-The Risk Management Committee is made up of four (4) members of whom three (3) are non-executive directors.
+The Risk Management Committee was made up of four (4) members of whom three (3) were non-executive directors until October 2021 when it was reconstituted to a membership of 3 of whom two (2) are non-executive directors.
 The Committee meets at least once a quarter.